Learn the art of painting from the greatest artists

-I do it all the time myself — whenever I want to learn more about how to compose a great painting, or just feel stuck.
+My name is Elena Maslova-Levin, and I do it all the time — whenever I want to learn more about how to compose a great painting, or just feel stuck.
 If inspiration doesn’t come, this is my go-to way to invite it.
 If I feel I need a breakthrough, that there is some next level I don’t quite know how to achieve, I find a masterpiece to study.
 This process strengthens the vital sensation of unity with the eternal art of painting — I am not alone in my studio anymore: the greatest painters in the history of humankind are right there to guide and support me!

-Some more information for you to decide whether this book is for you:
+Some more information for you to decide whether this is for you:

 - Materials.
 Apart from your paints and support (canvas or paper), you will need a notebook for sketching and journaling, and some basic drawing materials.
 If you are using oils or acrylics, you will also need some canvas paper for preliminary colour studies (or any other paper thick and sturdy enough for your medium).